 A glimpse inside the Castillo de San Felipe

 There’s a guided tour inside if you are interested in the history of the Castillo de Felipe.
 It can’t compare to a European fort, but surprisingly this exists in Guatemala.
-It was built in 1651 by order of King Philip II of Spain to prevent pirates from reaching the lake from the Caribbean Sea.
+It was built in 1651 by King Philip II of Spain to prevent pirates from reaching the lake from the Caribbean Sea.
 You’ll see the cannons, and you can climb up to any of the watchtowers.

-The engaging castle has beautiful surrounding, which I find more interesting than the fort itself.
+The engaging castle has beautiful surroundings, which I find more interesting than the fort itself.
 It takes about one-hour walking around and takes you to a lush greeny trail.
 After that, you can swim in the pool or the river.

 Stroll to the main street of Rio Dulce